eugenevve/pwa-template/README.md

 ### PWA work

-As a result of the latest updates from Google, PWA functions correctly only when using hosting (working locally is not guaranteed).
+As a result of the latest updates from Google, PWA works correctly only when using hosting and a configured SSL certificate on the domain name.

 <br />